The income tax season is here and your days are numbered before the deadline to file your tax closes in on 30 April 2022

 The purchases of sports equipment, gym membership fees, and Internet subscription bills fall under the same relief too.
 You can claim up to RM2,500 in this category.

-Additionally, if you have medical and life insurance, you can claim the premiums as well in two different categories.
+Additionally, if you have life and education & medical insurance, you can claim the premiums as well in two different categories.
 There is a RM3,000 cap in both categories.

-If neither of the mentioned categories add up to you payable tax, take a look back at your EA form and key in the amount you paid for SOCSO.
+If neither of the mentioned categories adds up to your payable tax, take a look at your EA form and key in the amount you paid for SOCSO.
 You can claim up to RM250 in this category.

-For the full tax relief list, you can visit LHDN website here.
+For the full tax relief list, you can visit the LHDN website here.

 So quickly dig through your emails and find all the electronic invoices.
-All these bills you have been paying for is finally useful.
+All these bills you have been paying for are finally useful.

 14. Check the total tax payable or tax return

-The first blue box in the screenshot shows the amount of tax payable while the second blue box shows if there is any tax return if you are under monthly tax deductions (MTD/PCB).
+The first blue box in the screenshot shows the amount of tax charged, while the second blue box shows if any tax return if you are under monthly tax deductions (MTD/PCB).

 Once you are done, click 'Continue'.